dple/dple.github.io/_posts/2023-01-12-differential-privacy-explained.md

 In Dwork *et al.* formula above, $\epsilon$ means the *privacy loss* parameter.
 It determines how much noise that will be added to the computation.
 The smaller $\epsilon$ offers the better privacy, and otherwise, the bigger $\epsilon$ the more privacy lost.
 Of course, the ideal value is $\epsilon = 0$, however, at such a privacy level, the published data may not be accurate and hence not useful for further analysis.
 On the other hand, the value of $\epsilon$ should be not too big that will lead to leak private information.
 A recommendation given in [4] suggested that $\epsilon$ should be approximately between $0.001$ and $1$.

+### Interpret the formula
+Probability of outcome S from dataset D_1

+How similar the probability outcomes

 ## A 'real world' example